finagle/finch/docs/endpoint.md

-An endpoint may fail (it may evaluate into a `Future.exception`) by a number of reasons: it was transformed/mapped to one that fails; it's an evaluating endpoint that fails if the incoming request doesn't satisfy some condition (e.g., should has a query string param `foo`).
+An endpoint may fail (it may evaluate into a `Future.exception`) by a number of reasons: it was transformed/mapped to one that fails; it's an evaluating endpoint that fails if the incoming request doesn't satisfy some condition (e.g., should have a query string param `foo`).

-With that said, you might want to _handle_ exceptions from the endpoint (even a coproduct one) to make sure a remote client will receive them in a serialized form.
+Having said that, you might want to _handle_ exceptions from the endpoint (even a coproduct one) to make sure a remote client will receive them in a serialized form.
 Otherwise they will be dropped - converted into very basic 500 responses that don't carry any payload.